girder/large_image_wheels/README.md

 - GDAL
 - Glymur
 - mapnik
+- openslide_python
 - pylibmc
 - pylibtiff
 - python_javabridge
 - pyvips

 Currently, wheels are built for Python 3.8, 3.9, 3.10, 3.11, 3.12, 3.13, and for architectures x86_64 and aarch64.
 Some libraries have older versions available for older versions of Python that were built before support for those versions was ended.
-There are also some libraries from before their projects published binary wheels (openslide_python, psutil, pyproj, ujson).
+There are also some libraries from before their projects published binary wheels (psutil, pyproj, ujson).

 This also builds some non-version specific libraries to ensure they have recent dependencies:
 - bioformats